© Bank of America Corporation. All rights reserved.

 Planning now for old age and possible incapacity also gives families time to think about different levels of care that might be appropriate in different scenarios.
 Knowing how to choose caregivers and identifying when it’s necessary to move into a facility, or being aware of desired care needs after surgery or treatment, allows you to plan and prepare for a range of situations as well as to make your wishes and caretaking preferences known to family members.

 Dealing with a long-term illness or disability is never easy, but having transparent discussions with family members about the common challenges of caretaking can help alleviate some of the stress these situations will inevitably bring.
-For instance, although 87% of people receive at least some of their care from outside parties,10 many family members feel a sense of guilt about paying someone else to care for a loved one.
-And for family members who become caretakers themselves, the experience can be emotionally and financially draining.11 Many familial caretakers are also part of the “sandwich generation,” those boomers and Gen X-ers who simultaneously balance their children’s college tuition with caring for their elderly parents.
+For instance, a vast majority of the more than 34 million caregivers (83%) care for a relative or other loved one.7 Additionally, 29% say that they experience difficulty managing emotional and physical stress.8 Many familial caretakers are also part of the “sandwich generation,” those boomers and Gen X-ers who simultaneously balance their children’s college tuition with caring for their elderly parents.

 Long-term-care insurance can provide a financial safety net should you or a loved one face a long-term illness or disability.